StartupsPoleEmploi/jepostule/README.md

 - client_id
 - client_secret

-This is useful to test if emails are sent, for example.
+This is useful to test the emailing service as you will receive the emails sent both to the job seeker and to the recruiter.

 Test url: `https://jepostule.labonneboite.pole-emploi.fr/embed/demo/?client_id=<client_id>&client_secret=<client_secret>&candidate_email=<your_email>&employer_email=<your_email>`.